 Cold Weather Emergency Shelter

-In 2020 the County of Huron partnered with Choices for Change and Lakeshore United to provide the Huron Heart to Home: Out of the Cold emergency shelter.
+The County of Huron has partnered with Choices for Change and Lakeshore United to provide the Huron Heart to Home: Out of the Cold emergency shelter.
 In addition to this, individuals were temporarily sheltered in local motels as part of an emergency COVID-19 response program.

 We work directly with individuals in crisis.
 Social and Property Services has dedicated staff who are specially trained to assist individuals and families in crisis and/or facing housing instability.